 Spider Pest Control Milton Keynes, Bletchley & Newport Pagnell

 All spiders are the same.
-Their head abdomen and thorax fused into a single body, then that carries the legs, sensory palps, the mouthpart and the fangs.
+Their head, abdomen and thorax fused into a single body, then carries the legs, sensory palps, the mouthpart and the fangs.
 The Cephalothorax has several eyes, which are an array of clear lenses.
 Spiders are spotless animals; they will spend many minutes cleaning and preening themselves.

 A false black widow spider nest we removed

 The resident contacted out of regular working hours, and due to the nature of the infestation, responded immediately to address the families concerns and remove the nest.
-Please see photos below we took of the male and female false black widow spiders quickly before we removed them from the address.
+Please see the photos below we took of the male and female false black widow spiders quickly before removing them from the address.

 There are three types of Spiders in the UK that you only really need to worry about, and they are the following:-

 - False Black Widow (Steatoda) – These have glossy legs and a dark brown upper body with cream coloured patterns on their abdomen.
 You will often find these in garden sheds or outside constructions.
-If bitten its venom can cause pain and swelling around the wound.
+If bitten, its venom can cause pain and swell around the wound.

 - European Garden Spider (Araneus diadematus) – Ranging from light yellow to dark grey with mottled white markings across the dorsal abdomen, with four or more segments forming a cross.
 With three claws on each leg and their bodies are covered in short silver ish hairs.
 This venomous spider bite causes nausea and small swelling that can last a couple of days.

 Spiders like to settle down in dark, quiet corners of human-made structures and tend to avoid contact with humans.

 The Problems Spiders Can Cause